GA-CyberWorkforceAcademy/GTA-Labs/arp-spoof.md

 - Stop the capture, (red button).

-- There is a lot of traffic (mostly ARP) inthis pcap.
-Click the "Protocol" coloumn to sort and scroll to the end of the ARP packets.
+- There is a lot of traffic (mostly ARP) in this pcap.
+Click the "Protocol" column to sort and scroll to the end of the ARP packets.

 - Do you see the web query or response this time?
 (You should, since the attack machine is acting an a Man-in-the-Middle).

 **Reflect on how simple this was.
-Effectivly all traffic that the user computer sends/recieves through the gateway would be captured by the attacker!**
+Effectively all traffic that the user computer sends/receives through the gateway would be captured by the attacker!**

 Submission
 ==========